-· The de minimis exemption is related to the concentration of the chemical in a mixture, NOT the quantity of the mixture used.
+· The de minimis exemption is related to the concentration of the chemical in a mixture, NOT the quantity of

 A metal alloy can be thought of as solid solution.
 To determine threshold quantity, multiply the concentration of the TRI chemical in the alloy by the total weight of alloy processed or otherwise used.